 The attacker can easily pass some malicious input or <script> as a ‘&query’ parameter which can explore important user/server data on the browser.

 Important: During Security testing, the tester should be very careful as not to modify any of the following:

 - Configuration of the application or the server

 - Existing user or customer data hosted by the application

-Additionally, a security test should be avoided on a production system.
+Additionally, a security test should be avoided in a production system.

-The purpose of the security test is to discover the vulnerabilities of the web application so that the developers can then remove these vulnerabilities from the application and make the web application and data safe from unauthorized actions.
+The purpose of a security test is to discover the vulnerabilities of the web application so that the developers can remove these vulnerabilities from the application and make the web application and data safe from any unauthorized action.

 Feel free to share your comments/suggestions about this article.